InstituteforDiseaseModeling/covasim/tests/README.md

 ## Coverage and unit tests

-To run code coverage on the unit tests:
+To run code coverage on the unit tests, you can just type `run_coverage`.
+If that doesn't work:
 1) pip install coverage
 2) coverage run -m unittest unittest_* test_*
 3) coverage html